 If you’re convicted of either, you could be subject to professional discipline.
 A conviction means you plead guilty to a crime, or were found guilty of the crime by a jury.

 If I am charged, what do I do to protect myself and my license?

-The best outcome is to avoid a conviction.
+The outcome is to avoid a conviction.
 In many situations, it means going to trial and being acquitted.
 If your only option is to work out a plea deal, you’ll want a lawyer on your side.
 Getting a plea deal means your minimize your disciplinary exposure.

 I am charged with a felony, now what?